thomasgon06/Database-Script/README.md

 - Identifies and retrieves records that are misbehaving based on certain criteria for temperature, voltage, and ADC values.
 - **Returns**:
   - `unique` (list): A list of dictionaries containing misbehaving records.
 All records in the list are unique, and duplicates are eliminated for clarity.

+## Deployment Instructions

+    1. Follow the Installation Instructions for the [WebAppPrototype](https://github.com/thomasgon06/WebAppPrototype/blob/main/installation_instructions.md)

+    2. Update the connection string of the DatabaseQueries.py file with the address of the database.

+    3. Include the DatabaseQueries.py file in any python script where you want to query the database.